 Upon choosing desired property we recommend reserving selected unit.
 The reservation can be processed by a bank transfer or directly in our office and is non-refundable.
-After the reservation is paid, we offer our clients financing through the bank-partner as a possible option.
+Payment plans up to 6 years without interest are offered for every type of the property.

 In North Cyprus, there is an annual tax – 1.25 TL (0.2 euro) per gross area sqm.